cathaysia/tree-sitter-loongdoc/docs/docs/block.md

 # Block

-Blocks are the basic elements of asciidoc documents.
-The entire asciidoc document can be viewed as a stacked block.
+Blocks are the basic elements of loongdoc documents.
+The entire loongdoc document can be viewed as a stacked block.

-## asciidoc grammar rules
+## loongdoc grammar rules

 | Symbol    | Meaning             |
 | --------- | ------------------- |